Table of Contents

 James Hall (1811-1898)

 Key Contributions of James Hall in Paleontology

-- In this geosyncline principle, he discovered the main reason why a basin sinks–because of the gradual buildup of sediments forcing it to slowly subside.
+- In this geosyncline principle, he discovered the main reason a basin sinks: the gradual buildup of sediments forcing it to subside slowly.

 - Aside from that, Hall also founded the famous New York Natural and History Museum.